defrag/defrag.github.com/_posts/2018-05-06-actor-model-based-logging-in-production-lessorn-learned-from-writer-monad.md

 [Thread-002][Information][exec-2dznt] Job "daily routine Y" finished successfully.
 ```

 For the sake of simplicity, we added just a 5 character random execution identifier.
-What could be in our mind for this id, would probably be `Guid` or some type of hash.
-Things wouldn't have been clearer at all in my opinion.
-Things would go even more off the rail when we would add additional nodes to our processing pool.
+In real world, this identifier would probably be `Guid` or some type of hash.
+Not lets imagine we would add additional nodes to our processing pool.
+Logs would grow and ability to track the course of single operation wouldn't be easy at all in my opinion.
 We need to do better.

 ## Writer Monad and what we can learn from it